tbrown14611/Project_2/README.md

 ### Goal

 -Goals:
- - Analyze Exchange Rates for 10 countries and access correlation to GDP Growth.
+ - Analyze Exchange Rates for 10 countries and correlation to GDP Growth.
- - Analyze all 11,762 Exchange Rates for all countries and access correlation to GDP Growth.
+ - Analyze all 11,762 Exchange Rates for all countries and correlation to GDP Growth.
  - The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.
  - Are the exchange rates for a Country a good predictor of annual GDP Growth for that Country?
  - How closely correlated are exchange rates and GDP Growth for a country?